yaoppeng/U-Net_v2/README.md

 ```

-Next you can use `ys` and `label` to compute the loss and do back-propagation.
+Now you can use `ys` and `label` to compute the loss and do back-propagation.

 In the testing phase: